 Dr. Gardner completed a two-year fellowship in endoscopic endonasal pituitary and endoscopic and open skull base surgery.
 His research has focused on evaluating patient outcomes following these surgeries and more recently on genomic and molecular analysis of rare tumors.
 Dr. Gardner has been the neurosurgical director of the Center for Cranial Base Surgery at the University of Pittsburgh Medical Center since April of 2008, and leads a renowned course on endoscopic endonasal surgery three times a year.

 Dr. Gardner is co-author of the book Skull Base Surgery, part of the Master Techniques in Otolaryngology: Head and Neck Surgery series published by Wolters Kluwer.
 The book offers step-by-step expert instruction on more than 45 procedures, covering both open and minimally invasive approaches to the skull base.
-In addition, he is an author on over 250 peer-reviewed articles.
+He is also the primary editor of the upcoming book Vascular Challenges in Skull Base Surgery published by Thieme and he is an author on over 300 peer-reviewed articles.